OArmenta/datasciencecoursera/README.md

 ## Files

-The code takes for granted all the data is present in the same folder, un-compressed and without names altered.

 `CodeBook.md` describes the variables, the data, and any transformations or work that was performed to clean up the data.